aldiker/react-useEffect-async-await/README.md

-# React Project for the React Course
+# React Project for test async await for useEffect

 ## Available Scripts